fin-hypergrid/hyper-analytics/README.md

-# finanalytics
+# hyperAnalytics
-Openfin Analytic - Data transformations on arrays of congruent JavaScript objects.
+Data transformations on arrays of congruent JavaScript objects.